Blue White Simple Financial Tips Blog Banner 16 3

 Why They Made The List: Although they have the same name and appearance, grey foxes are not the same as real foxes.

 The two “fox” species that make up the gray fox species are indigenous to California and the southern region of the Americas in the Northern Hemisphere.
-These canines resemble real foxes quite a bit.
+These canines resemble with animals like foxes quite a bit.

 They do, however, typically have larger tails in relation to their bodies, longer legs, and higher statures.
 Furthermore, most have shorter fur, however it might be hard to detect up close.